tearflake/symp-promo/docs/core.md

 ## 1. Introduction

 The Symp core is designed as a small, self-contained language for symbolic computation.
 It provides only the essential constructs needed to define functions, structure data, and evaluate expressions.
-The intention is not to recreate a full programming language, but to offer a foundational substrate upon which more elaborate paradigms—imperative, functional, and rewriting systems—can be layered.
+The intention is not to recreate a full programming language, but to offer a foundational substrate upon which more elaborate paradigms can be layered.

 The design emphasizes simplicity, referential transparency, and structural clarity.
 Each program is a collection of named constants and functions, each with fixed arity and a single result expression.
 Evaluation proceeds through nested S-expressions, with no state, mutation, or side effects.
 The resulting system is predictable, deterministic, and amenable to formal reasoning, while still being expressive enough to define a wide range of symbolic transformations.